Ask a Question about Hera

 Questions and Answers Set IV about Hera and Her Impact on Greek Art and Culture

-Question: HOW WAS HERA WORSHIPPED
+Question: HOW WAS HERA WORSHIPED

 Answer: Some people liked to worship her when they did not need her.
 They